Switzerland on the UN Security Council

 UN Security Council membership...

-• is a key instrument in promoting Switzerland's foreign policy interests and values.
+• was a key instrument in promoting Switzerland's foreign policy interests and values.
 A peaceful global order based on the rule of law is of major importance for our country, whose export-oriented economy depends on open markets with clear rules.
 Peace and stability are essential for prosperity and development.

-Security Council membership does not entail any additional legal, political or financial obligations towards the UN.
-Switzerland's membership is fully compatible with Switzerland’s neutrality, as detailed in the Federal Council's report of 5 June 2015.
+The Security Council membership did not entail any additional legal, political or financial obligations towards the UN.
+Switzerland's membership was fully compatible with Switzerland’s neutrality, as detailed in the Federal Council's report of 5 June 2015.
 In the Security Council, independent voices such as Switzerland's – that are committed to a global order based on the rule of law and promote dialogue between the various camps – are more important than ever.
 This has also been highlighted by the experiences of other neutral and non-aligned countries such as Austria and Ireland, who have already sat on the Security Council several times and continue to seek further terms as non-permanent members.

 Documents

-Last update 23.05.2024
+Last update 06.01.2025

 Start of page